Texas Longhorns men's basketball: 1927–36

 Fred Walker (1927–31) coached the Longhorns following E.J.
 Stewart's dismissal, producing a 51–30 combined record during his four-year stint as head coach.
 Walker led Texas to an 18–2 overall record and 10–2 conference record during his second season.
 He was terminated following the Longhorns' disappointing 9–15 season in his fourth year.

-Ed Olle (1931–34), who had played for Texas under Stewart, coached Texas for three seasons after Walker's dismissal, leading the Longhorns to a 22–1 overall mark, a conference championship, and a retroactively awarded Premo-Porretta Power Poll national championship during his second year.
+Ed Olle (1931–34), who had played for Texas under Stewart, coached Texas for three seasons after Walker's dismissal, leading the Longhorns to a 22–1 overall mark and a conference championship during his second year.
 During his third year, Olle signaled that he would resign at the end of the season and recommended that freshman team and assistant varsity coach Marty Karow take his place.

 Karow (1934–36) would direct Texas to a combined 31–16 record over his two years as head coach.
 His relationship with Texas Athletic Director and Longhorn football head coach Jack Chevigny marked by increasing friction, Karow resigned as head coach in the summer of 1936 and was hired shortly thereafter as the baseball head coach for the United States Naval Academy.

 Jack Gray & H. C. "Bully" Gilstrap era (1937–51)

 Pre-war Jack Gray years (1937–42)

-Only two seasons removed from his senior year at Texas, in which he earned consensus first-team All-American honors, and with only one year as an assistant coach with the Texas freshman team, the immensely popular Jack Gray was hired as the fourteenth Texas men's basketball head coach in the summer of 1937 at the age of 25.
+Only two seasons removed from his senior year at Texas, in which he earned consensus first-team All-American honors, and with only one year as an assistant coach with the Texas freshman team, Jack Gray was hired as the fourteenth Texas men's basketball head coach in the summer of 1937 at the age of 25.